Monkstown, Dublin: Built heritage

 Monkstown has two old established churches, Saint Mary's Church of Ireland (1831) and Saint Patrick's Catholic Church (1866), both on Carrickbrennan Road.
 Saint John's Church, located at Gamble's Hill, was originally constructed as a Church of Ireland Church in the 1860s but was renovated and re-consecrated by the Society of Saint Pius X after 1985.
 Buildings of other religious denominations include the Kingdom Hall of the Jehovah's Witnesses at Monkstown Farm, and the Meeting Hall of the Society of Friends at the junction of Pakenham Road and Carrickbrennan Road.
 There is also the Friends Burial Ground (Quaker) located at Temple Hill just off Monkstown Road.

 Monkstown Castle, which was probably built in the 12th or 13th century, was erected by the monks of the abbey of the Virgin Mary, near Dublin.

 Monkstown is also noted for its coastline, which is home to a number of historical buildings of the Victorian, Georgian and Edwardian periods.
-One of the most notable buildings of the Salthill and Monkstown area is a Martello Tower, located at Seapoint beach.
+One of the most notable buildings of the Salthill and Monkstown area is the Martello Tower, located at Seapoint beach.

 Transport

-The DART stations of Seapoint and Salthill and Monkstown serve the area.
+The DART stations of Salthill and Monkstown and Seapoint serve the area.

-Dublin Bus serve the area with routes 7,7a,7n and 63.
+Dublin Bus serves the area with routes 7, 7a, 7n, S8 and 63.

 An Aircoach service starting in Dalkey links the area with Dublin Airport 24 hours a day.

 Sports

 Monkstown Lawn Tennis Club was founded in 1877.
 It was the first tennis club in Ireland.

 Monkstown Football Club was founded in the village in 1883 before moving to Sandymount in 1901.

-Monkstown (Dublin) Boxing Club was founded in 2004, their gym is situated in the newly built Mounttown Community Centre in Fitzgerald Park, in the Monkstown Farm Area.
+Monkstown (Dublin) Boxing Club was founded in 2004.
+Their gym is situated in the newly built Mounttown Community Centre in Fitzgerald Park, in the Monkstown Farm Area.

-Farm Utd Football Club was formed in 1935, and uses part of the Monkstown Community Centre as its dressing rooms.
+Farm Utd Football Club was formed in 1935 and uses part of the Monkstown Community Centre as its dressing rooms.

-Monkstown also has a Brazilian jiu-jitsu club Ribeiro Jiu Jitsu Ireland.
+Monkstown also has a Brazilian jiu-jitsu club, Ribeiro Jiu Jitsu Ireland.
 Their gym is situated in the Mounttown Industrial Estate.

 A hockey club, Monkstown Hockey Club, is based in the Rathdown School.

 Culture

 Comhaltas Ceoltóirí Éireann, an organisation promoting Irish culture (particularly Irish traditional music), has its headquarters in Monkstown, as does BirdWatch Ireland.

 Monkstown had for decades a puppet theatre, the Lambert Puppet Theatre, a family-run business, which for many years hosted an international puppet festival.
-It also used to appear on national television, for RTÉ.
+It also used to appear on national television for RTÉ.
 It closed some time after a fire.

 There are several references to Monkstown and its wealthy residents in the Ross O'Carroll Kelly series.